Company Seven

 Images taken in 1954 by Wurtz Bros., courtesy Museum of the City of New York, all rights reserved (87,634 bytes and 110,129 bytes).

 Some factory locations, such as the 3.34 acres facility operated since July 1942 by Kollsman Instrument Division, of Square D Corp. in Binghamton, New York were owned by the US Government.
-Having been acquired through the Defense Plant Corp. here Kollsman manufactured optics for the US Navy.
+Having been acquired through the Defense Plant Corp. here Kollsman manufactured optics for the U.S. Navy.
 The location of this factory was about halfway from Long Island to Bausch & Lomb in Rochester, NY.
 However, by August 1944 this Binghamton facility was declared surplus to the war effort; the buildings and land were sold for then present day replacement cost less depreciation to General Aniline & Film Corp.

 Kollsman Instrument Company, Inc. was founded in 1928 by Paul Kollsman (1900-1982), a German engineer who had emigrated to the USA in 1923.
 Prior to, during, and after the war Kollsman was a highly regarded company.
 In 1928 Mr. Kollsman established his company in a Brooklyn attic, he was then a one-man company.
 Kollsman first came to prominence for developing the precision aircraft altimeter, it was his second more refined version that debuted on 24 September 1929 at Mitchell Field, Long Island in the first instrument only flight by then Army Lieutenant James Doolittle.
 By 1932 Kollsman Instrument employed 19 people.
 E. Otto Kollman (1901-1942), credited by his older brother as a co-founder, rose to become the company Treasurer and Comptroller until retiring in 1940.
 Kollsman patented hundreds of innovations that went into their manufacturing of aircraft flight management instruments including: Air Speed Indicators, Altimeters, Compasses, Engine gauges, Tachometers and much more.
 Kollsman Instrument became one of the two largest dedicated developers and manufacturers in their field.